 While the vast numbers of these families are associated with Rady Children’s , these events are also available to families in the community whose child was not at Rady Children’s.

 Bereavement Parent Liaison

 Kathleen Stark is both a bereaved parent and a certified grief facilitator.
 She provides individualized bereavement support through cards, letters and phone calls to bereaved families.
-Kathleen responds to referrals from our HOPE hotline, from staff and from the community to reach out to families who need to talk about their loss.
+Kathleen responds to referrals from staff and the community to reach out to families who need to talk about their loss.

 Resources for Honoring a Child

 We provide materials to families to have a loving ritual of saying goodbye and of a way of honoring their child.
 These resources are a vital way for families to grieve the death of or pending death of their precious child.

 The following materials are used by a variety of disciplines including chaplains, nurses, physicians, social workers and child life specialists, and may include: